angelina-martynova/portfolio/courier-service-analytics/README.md

 The goal of this project is to:
 - analyze user and courier growth dynamics,
 - evaluate engagement and delivery efficiency,
-- and visualize the results through dashboards.
+- visualize the results through dashboards.

 ### 📊 Tools Used
 - **SQL (PostgreSQL syntax)** for data analysis